johnabernau/personal_site/content/blog/cherlin2010.md

 * Durkheim, Emile.
 [1897] 2006. *Suicide: A Study In Sociology*.
 New York: Penguin Books.

 * Sartre, Jean-Paul.
 [1946] 2007. *Existentialism Is a Humanism*.
 Edited by A. Elkaïm-Sartre and A. Cohen-Solal.
 New Haven: Yale University Press.
+[PDF Online](http://homepages.wmich.edu/~baldner/existentialism.pdf)

 * Swidler, Ann.
 1986.
 “Culture in Action: Symbols and Strategies.” *American Sociological Review* 51(2):273–86.